Risk and Reward of AI Agents

 2025 was the year of experimentation.
 2026 is the year AI agents move into production.

-In practice, internal-facing agents function as digital employees.
-To do useful work, they need access — to data, to tools, and to the ability to take action inside enterprise systems.
-They read from knowledge bases and inboxes, write to ticketing systems and databases, trigger downstream workflows, and in some cases make changes that would traditionally require human approval.
-Once that access is granted, the agent becomes an operational actor inside the environment, not just a piece of software.
+Internal-facing agents function as digital employees.
+To do useful work, they need access — to data, to tools, and to the ability to act inside enterprise systems.
+They read from knowledge bases and inboxes, write to ticketing systems and databases, trigger downstream workflows, and in some cases execute changes that would traditionally require human approval.
+Once that access is granted, the agent becomes an operational actor, not just a piece of software.
+That access is the entire risk surface: it determines what an agent can see, what it can change, how much damage it causes when something goes wrong, and how difficult recovery is when it does.

 Traditional applications are relatively predictable.
 Their behavior is constrained by fixed logic, and their permissions can be scoped based on known usage patterns.
 AI agents are different.
 They reason, plan, and adapt based on context.
 Even when their objectives are clearly defined, their behavior is not deterministic, and their paths through systems and data cannot be fully enumerated in advance.

 To function effectively, agents are granted credentials — service accounts, API keys, or OAuth tokens — that authorize them to read data, write data, invoke tools, and trigger downstream actions.
 In many environments, agents are also permitted to make changes that would traditionally require human review or approval.
-They operate with standing privilege, sometimes significant privilege, yet are rarely subject to the same identity governance rigor applied to human users or traditional machine identities.
+They operate with standing privilege, sometimes significant privilege, yet are rarely subject to the same identity governance rigor applied to human users.
+The identity vendors have noticed: Okta launched a dedicated “Universal Agent IdP” capability in April 2026; CyberArk shipped a Secure AI Agents Solution in Q1 2025; Microsoft Entra and NIST’s NCCoE both published agent identity architecture guidance in early 2026.
+The governance tooling is arriving.
+The organizational discipline to use it is not yet there.

 This creates a set of basic questions that organizations should be able to answer about every agent operating in their environment: What systems does this agent have access to, and why?
 What actions is it actually taking?
 Under what conditions are those actions permitted?
 Who is accountable for its behavior if something goes wrong?
 In most environments today, those questions cannot be answered with confidence.
 That gap is not theoretical — it is a practical security and governance failure.